-A: There are several schools that have recognized the benefit of neurodiversity.
-Some of these schools include: Landmark College, Beacon College, and Manhattanville College.
-Some larger schools that have additional support services include: American University, DePaul University, and Northeastern University.
-Although not all support services are free, these programs all provide something additional for students — from support with accommodations to having a mentor, or from professor training to support with organization and scheduling.
+There are several schools that recognize the benefit of neurodiversity.
+Some of these schools include Landmark College, Beacon College, and Manhattanville College.
+Some larger schools with additional support services include American University, DePaul University, and Northeastern University.
+Although not all support services are free, these schools all provide support services to students with disabilities.

 Q: What sorts of accommodations are commonly offered to students with speech and/or language disabilities?

-A: Basically, all college courses require strong decoding, comprehension, note-taking, and writing, as well as strong executive functioning skills.
-Each of these correlates with different types of accommodations.
-The most common accommodation overall [is] classroom note-takers or scribes, and this makes sense since note-taking is difficult for those with challenges in executive functioning, processing, attention, comprehension, and writing.
-Other common accommodations include written notes from a faculty member, extended time on tests or assignments, audiobooks or digital textbooks, and readers for those with dyslexia, attentional issues, or language processing challenges.
+Most college courses require decoding, comprehension, note-taking, and writing skills, as well as strong executive functioning skills.
+Each of these skills correlates with different types of accommodations.
+The most common accommodations include classroom note-takers and scribes.
+Other common accommodations include written notes from a faculty member; extended time on tests or assignments; audiobooks or digital textbooks; and readers for those with dyslexia, attentional issues, or language processing challenges.

 Q: Any additional tips for students with speech and/or language disorders to succeed in college?

-A: There are several skills that correlate with college and life success.
-First of all, college isn’t magic!
-Therefore, whatever strategies and supports helped students in high school are likely to help them in college as well.
-Related to this is the understanding of why something helps you (e.g., dictation software because of dysgraphia), which supports self-advocacy and self-awareness.
-This Self-Advocacy and Self-Assessment Guide can help students understand their strengths and make an Action Plan with clear, attainable goals.
+There are several skills that correlate with college and life success.
+Whatever strategies and supports helped students in high school are likely to help them in college as well.
+Related to this idea is the understanding of why something helps you (e.g., dictation software because of dysgraphia), which supports self-advocacy and self-awareness.
+This Self-Advocacy and Self-Assessment Guide can help students understand their strengths and make an action plan with clear, attainable goals.

 Apps to Help Students Improve Communication